-I love observing cities from above and Prague has more such vantage points than most: the top of the Old Town Hall, the top of the New Town Hall, the towers at either end of the Charles Bridge, and – best of all – the small-scale Eiffel Tower on the Petřín Hill and the top on the spire of St Vitus Cathedral (note, however, that this involves climbing 278 stone steps!).
+I love observing cities from above and Prague has more such vantage points than most: the top of the Old Town Hall, the top of the New Town Hall, the towers at either end of the Charles Bridge, and - best of all - the small-scale Eiffel Tower on the Petřín Hill and the top on the spire of St Vitus Cathedral (note, however, that this involves climbing 278 stone steps!).

 One of my favourite eating and drinking haunts is the Cathedral Cafe [click here] located behind the hugely imposing Týn Church.
 Another good eating place is the small chain of "Ebel" cafes [click here], which serve delicious bagels.
 A different eating place is the Thai restaurant called "Lemon Leaf" [click here] on the corner of Myslíkova and Na Zderaze (where our friends live).
 However, our favourite place is Restaurace Století [click here] on ulice Karolíny Světlé.

 Everywhere one goes in the Czech Republic, one comes across a hrad (castle) or zámek (mansion).
 A short distance outside of Prague is the finest Gothic castle in all Bohemia: the Karlštejn Castle which was founded by the Emperor Charles IV in 1348.
 Only a little further outside the city and even more impressive is Konopiště Castle which was the home of the Archduke Franz Ferdinand at the time of his assassination in 1914.

 Sadly, this is the European city where one is most likely to be robbed and I once witnessed my colleague Spike Wood being relieved of his wallet by some gypsy children slickly performing the infamous piece of cardboard trick.
 Also the city is ridiculously expensive.
 But one has to go to Rome - the one-time capital of the world and still the capital of the Catholic Church.
 In fact, I have now been three times over a prolonged period - in 1978, 1992 and 2015 - and the city never fails to be magical.